5 Essential Things to Know About Oka National Park

 Brief Introduction of Oka National Park

 • The Oka National Park spans 23.7 square kilometers.
-It shares land with Oka, a municipality in the Deux-Montagnes Regional County Municipality and the Laurentides which is a densely wooded area.
+It shares land with Oka, a municipality in the Deux-Montagnes Regional County Municipality, and the Laurentides, which is a densely wooded area.

 1. Oka National Park: History

-The Sulpicians controlled a considerable portion of the park’s real land.
-It was utilized for agriculture and forestry.
 The Québec government purchased a tiny 1.6 km2 tract from them in 1962 to establish the Réserve de chasse et de pêche de Deux-Montagnes, which was renamed “Parc provincial d’Oka” a year later and “Parc Paul-Sauvé” in 1968.
 Expo 67 required the construction of camping facilities, roads, and a sewage treatment facility.

-Outdoor activities like cross country skiing were in great demand in 1974.
-The government of Québec purchased some property, including the Calvaire hill, raising the park’s total area to 23.7 km2.
-This region, called “Parc de récréation d’Oka,” obtained recreation park status in 1990, along with a new mission of protecting the natural environment and very densely wooded area while encouraging outdoor recreational activities.
+This region, called “Parc de récréation d’Oka,” obtained recreation park status in 1990, with a new mission of protecting the natural environment and very densely wooded area while encouraging outdoor recreational activities.

 Several remnants of the park’s agricultural heritage and historic buildings may still be seen today.
 The jungle is gradually engulfing uncultivated lands.